firebolt-db/godocs/docs/API_reference/using-sync-queries.md

 # Synchronous queries

+Synchronous queries in Firebolt allow users to send a query and wait for an immediate response before proceeding with other operations.
+These queries are best suited for interactive analytics, dashboards, and data retrieval where low-latency performance is essential.
+Unlike asynchronous queries, which run in the background and return results later, synchronous queries complete within a single request-response cycle.

-Syncronous queries are the default mode of submitting queries in firebolt.
-All kinds of sql queries are accepted as sync queries.
-See the [SQL reference](../../sql_reference/index.md) for the full range of queries supported by firebolt.
+Synchronous queries are the default query mode for submitting queries in Firebolt.
+All of the statements in the [SQL reference](../../sql_reference/index.md) guide can be used inside a synchronous query.

-## Long running sync queries
+## Handling long-running synchronous queries

-Syncronous queries keep a HTTP connection open for the duration of the query, and stream results back as they are available.
-While there is no enforced time limit on query run time, it is not guaranteed that the HTTP connection can survive for a very long time.
-This is particularly true past the 1 hour mark.
-If the HTTP connection is severred, some kinds of queries like `INSERT` continue to run by default. `SELECT` queries are cancelled by default.
-This behavior can be changed via the setting [cancel_query_on_connection_drop](../../Reference/system-settings.md#query-cancellation-mode-on-connection-drop).
+Synchronous queries maintain an open HTTP connection for the duration of the query, and stream results back as they become available.
+While there is no strict time limit, queries running longer than one hour may experience connectivity interruptions.
+If the HTTP connection is lost, some queries, including `INSERT`, continue to run by default, while `SELECT` queries are cancelled.
+You can modify this behavior using the [cancel_query_on_connection_drop](../../Reference/system-settings.md#query-cancellation-mode-on-connection-drop) setting.

-Some kinds of queries can be submitted as [async](using-async-queries.md) queries to mitigate this problem.
+To avoid connection issues, consider submitting long-running queries as [asynchronous](using-async-queries.md) queries.

-# How to submit an sync query
+## How to submit a synchronous query

 ## Using the firebolt UI
 Every query submitted via the UI is a syncronous query.